A home school student must be tested at the completion of grades 3, 5, 8 and 10 by August 15th.

 Testing must include the basic battery, which includes reading, language and math, is provided in both complete and survey editions of the tests.
 Some testers may offer the complete battery, which may include social studies, science, and other subjects but these are optional tests, and are not required as part of the student’s ‘composite score’.
 The composite national percentile score of the basic battery is the score to be reported to LBL.

 For information on what material is covered by a specific test, you may try an internet search with the test name + “scope and sequence” or “test preparation”, ask your tester, or visit the test publisher’s website.
-The Oregon Department of Education provides sample tests to demonstrate the types of questions students might encounter on the Oregon Assessment of Knowledge and Skills (OAKS).
-This is not a home school test, but may have similar structure and could be used to introduce a student to standardized testing.
+LBL’s home school testing information brochure includes links to some test preparation materials.

 Reporting Test Results